himanshu2454/Kunteksto/docs_source/source/intro.rst

 Purpose
 =======

 **Kunteksto** [#f1]_ is a tool for helping data creators and data users to translate their simple CSV formatted data files into the semantically enhanced format of a S3M Data Model.
 This provides a path for data to be used in conjuntion with other S3Model data in analysis and decision support systems.
 It also enables expanded semantics so that secondary users can better determine if the data is appropriate for their needs.
 The S3Model approach opens the door for the change to a data-centric world as opposed to the current application-centric one we have now.
-This new world will allow automatic interoperability without data cleaning and massaging.
+This new world will allow automatic interoperability without the need for data cleaning and massaging.

-The importance of this capability is discussed in other `S3Model <https://datainsights.tech/S3Model>`_ documentation and references.
+The importance of this capability and improved data quality is discussed in other `S3Model <https://datainsights.tech/S3Model>`_ documentation and references.

 Requirements